tchesa/react-native-fast-image/README.md

 ## Credits

+This project is a fork of [DylanVann/react-native-fast-image](https://github.com/DylanVann/react-native-fast-image).
+All credit for the original implementation goes to [DylanVann](https://github.com/DylanVann) and the original contributors.

-The idea for this modules came from [vovkasm's](https://github.com/vovkasm) [react-native-web-image](https://github.com/vovkasm/react-native-web-image) package.
+The idea for the original module came from [vovkasm's](https://github.com/vovkasm) [react-native-web-image](https://github.com/vovkasm/react-native-web-image) package.
-It also uses Glide and SDWebImage, but didn't have some features I needed (priority, headers).
+It also uses Glide and SDWebImage, but didn't have some features needed (priority, headers).

-Thanks to [@mobinni](https://github.com/mobinni) for helping with the conceptualization
+Thanks to [@mobinni](https://github.com/mobinni) for helping with the conceptualization of the original project.

 ## Licenses